Ohio

 What to Know:

-SB 293 was passed by the Ohio Senate and the state House of Representatives on November 20, 2025, and signed by Gov. DeWine on December 19, 2025.
-The bill initially only focused on mail-in ballot deadline restrictions, but was amended by the House of Representatives to include documentary proof of citizenship requirements, which were quickly adopted by the Senate.
+SB 293 was signed into law in 2025 and became effective as of March 20, 2026.
+The bill as first introduced in the legislature only imposed mail-in ballot deadline restrictions, but was amended by the House of Representatives to include documentary proof of citizenship requirements, which were quickly adopted by the Senate.

-The voting process in Ohio is already safe and secure.
+The voting process in Ohio was already safe and secure before this law passed.
 State legislators should be focused on making it easier for eligible Ohio citizens to cast their ballots but are instead trying to use their power to complicate the process and silence voters.

 New ‘Show Your Papers’ Citizenship Check Rules

-Under SB 293 in Ohio, the Secretary of State’s office is required to perform a monthly check of voter records against government databases likely to have outdated citizenship information to identify alleged noncitizens, and use that information to cancel voter registrations of people who cannot provide documents like a passport or birth certificate to prove their citizenship.
+Under this law, the Secretary of State’s office is required to perform a monthly check of voter records against government databases that have been proven likely to have outdated citizenship information to identify alleged noncitizens, and use that information to cancel voter registrations of people who cannot provide documents like a passport or birth certificate to prove their citizenship.

-• Voters who are asked for DPOC to show citizenship documents that reflect the name on their voter registration, which may require multiple documents for people who changed their name.
+• Citizenship documents only meet the requirement if they reflect the name on the voter’s registration, which may require multiple documents for people who changed their name.

 This all means that thousands, if not tens of thousands, of eligible Ohio voters could be forced to vote provisionally and show their DPOC before their vote is counted.
 Failure to take these additional steps may result in their ballot being thrown out and their voter registration being cancelled.